 Technically speaking, it’s a general term for any polyether-polyurea copolymer fabric.

 Just what is spandex made of?

 It’s composed of a human-made blend of about 85% polyurethane (PU) and polyethylene glycol.

-In 1937 Nazi Germany, Otto Bayer invented polyurethane, a long-chain, petroleum-based polymer completely devoid of organic materials.
+In 1937 in Germany, Otto Bayer invented polyurethane, a long-chain, petroleum-based polymer completely devoid of organic materials.

 First used as an elastomer in German fighter planes for heat and shock insulation, the substance quickly found a way into many of the plastics we still rely on today.

-Think of polyurethane as a lab-grown rubber alternative.
-It’s a material that doesn’t require forestry experts or harvesting.
+If you’re still confused over what material is elastane, think of polyurethane as a lab-grown rubber alternative, one that doesn’t require sustainable forestry experts or harvesting.